 Each of the cabins in Hamnøy comes with a spacious living room and a small kitchen where you can cook up some delicious meals using local produce or store-bought food to make snacks and sandwiches for your lunch.

-During the dark Lofoten winters, you can hunt for the northern lights at night while spending the short days out in the ocean looking for a glimpse of killer whales hunting in their natural habitat.
+During the dark Lofoten winters, you can hunt for the northern lights at night or even go snowshoeing in the surrounding areas.

 The small village of Sakrisøy is home to an awesome family-run, rorbuer complex of the same name, which contains a mixture of restored 18th-century fishing cabins along with some newer ones built in the same style.